laurenpowers20/hamburger-menu/README.md

   </li>
 ```

 21. That was a lot.
 Let's style it!
 Here's my CSS.
-Alter it, do what you like.
+Alter it, customize it, do what you like.
 I positioned those buttons on the top left.

 ```css
 .nav-bar button {